-Whether you are shooting portraits, nature or landscapes, you will most likely find that you prefer the Golden Hour, too, because you will not have to worry about harsh shadows, blown highlights, and uneven light.
+Whether you are shooting family sessions, nature or landscapes, you will most likely find that you prefer the Golden Hour too, because you will not have to worry about harsh shadows, blown highlights, and uneven light.

 Once you have calculated what time the sun will rise/set, know that the hour before the sun sets, and the hour after the sun rises, will be your key time.

-The light during the Golden Hour changes very quickly, so make sure that you arrive to your location early, just in case you have to set up any equipment, or scout for the best angles to shoot from.
+The light during the Golden Hour changes VERY QUICKLY, so make sure that you arrive at your location early, just in case you have to set up any equipment, including your tripod or scout for the best angles to shoot from.

 While not a requirement, having a tripod handy can help you tremendously.
-Like I said before, the light changes very quickly, so if it is too dark for you to do a hand held shot, a tripod can be very useful.
+Like I said before, the light changes very quickly, so if it is too dark for you to do a handheld shot, a tripod can be very useful.